Pupil Premium & Sports Funding

 It is for individual schools to decide how Pupil Premium funding is spent in order to raise the attainments and achievements of this group of pupils, and so the ways in which Lydgate Junior School uses its Pupil Premium funding each year may be different to that in other schools, and may change from year to year.

-Schools are accountable, through Ofsted, for how they spend the Pupil Premium, and for the impact it has on children’s learning.
+Schools are accountable, through Ofsted, for how they spend the Pupil Premium and Covid Recovery funding, and for the impact it has on children’s learning.

 Primary school PE and Sport Funding